turkeymana/IE_DataExtraction/README.md

 ## Overview

-This app is a file upload and parsing application that uses a React frontend and a C# API backend.
+This app is a file upload and parsing application that uses a React frontend, Typescript, and a C# API backend.
 The application allows users to upload CAN bus files, which are then parsed and processed by the API to locate specifically the service 36 tag.
 This could easily be modified in the future to accept multiple codes.
-This code is being uploaded as a project for Integrated Engineering and will be taken down within a month.
+This code is being uploaded as a project for Integrated Engineering and will be made private in the future.

 ## Features